+Module ECTS Entry requirements

+Cognitive modelling: Basic principles and methods 5 -

-Module ECTS Entry requirements Assessment Practical Computational cognitive modelling 5 - exam, assignment yes Cognitive neuropsychiatry 5 - exam no Molecular and cellular neuroscience 5 - exam, assignment yes
+Cognitive neuropsychiatry 5 -

+Molecular and cellular neuroscience 5 -

 Appendix D Optional modules (art.
 2.4)

 The following list presents optional modules.
 They are divided into four categories.

 - I. All track specific modules within the master's degree programme (see appendix C) - II.
 BCN core-modules.
 These modules are especially designed for the BCN research master.
 The BCN research master ensures that these modules do not interfere with other modules offered by the master's degree programme.
 The following list presents the BCN core-modules.